Creative nature writing

 Our relationship to nature as humans is a special one and many writers, from W.S.
 Merwin to Jamaica Kincaid, have experimented with how to capture that in their creative work.
-This course will help you write honestly, critically, and sensitively about the natural world around you.
+This online course will help you write honestly, critically, and sensitively about the natural world around you.
 In guided in-class exercises you'll explore the unique connection between nature and our senses.
-Your tutor will lead you on a field trip to a local park where, you'll use your senses to connect and mediate on what nature means to you.
+This course will feature a 2-hr break from 12:30-14:30 and your tutor will encourage you to step outside your home briefly to see what natural inspiration you can find!

 What will we cover?

 - connecting with nature: approaches to meditation